 That's what he advised Clinton to do in his second term.

-That is not what's happening now and shouldn't happen.
+That is not what's happening now.

-The process polarization debate synthesis action is how America's always moved ahead.
+The process, polarization, debate, synthesis, action is how America's always moved ahead.

 We aren't Japan.

-We use the debate to see the options, and we are not Italy or France.
+We use the debate to see the options.

 But now another great debate's been born thanks to Obama.